 UPMC AnywhereCare virtual counseling.
 You can also see a LifeSolutions counselor through UPMC AnywhereCare.
 Go to UPMC AnywhereCare and select “Virtual Counseling Appointment Scheduling” to schedule a session.
 You will need a UPMC AnywhereCare account to get started.*

 Support for behavioral health needs.
 When you have depression, anxiety, ADHD, or a substance use disorder, access to proper support is important.
-UPMC Health Plan’s behavioral health coaches can help you:
+UPMC Health Plan’s behavioral care managers can help you:

 - Better understand symptoms and know when to seek help.